 designermakers21 perched at the top of the Heritage Triangle opposite the Corn Hall has become known for it’s unique mix of excellent craft, educational interest and warm and welcoming atmosphere.

-This shared, creative and vibrant centre embraces heritage and contemporary craft practices with an inspiring range of textiles, prints, sculptures, mosaics, jewellery, stained glass, painting and digital print.
-We aim to educate and involve the community in all things craft while continuing to excel in our fields of expertise, providing our visitors with an experience to remember.
+This shared, creative and vibrant centre embraces heritage and contemporary craft practices with an inspiring range of textiles, prints, sculptures, mosaics, jewellery, stained glass, tailoring, weaving and carpentry.
+They aim to educate and involve the community in all things craft while continuing to excel in their fields of expertise, providing their visitors with an experience to remember.